Home

 As part of cost-saving efforts, Fairchild Semiconductor moved locations, switching their headquarters elsewhere in California.

 Ultimately, that is what wound up happening.
 ON Semiconductors made an offer to purchase the company for $20 per stock share, an offer that was ultimately negotiated and accepted.
-After their purchase and absorption by ON Semiconductors, Fairchild Semiconductor ceased to exist as its own brand.
+After its purchase and absorption by ON Semiconductors, Fairchild Semiconductor ceased to exist as its own brand.
 Its stock was delisted, its website was taken down, and all of its locations were absorbed by ON Semiconductors.

 What are the most important inventions from Fairchild Semiconductor?